‘The Inquest Book’ second edition out today - Jul 2025

 Listen to Nick and Jo Moore discussing how the law of personal injury applies to football in episode 197 of our podcast Law Pod UK.

-Nicholas is currently instructed in the Covid-19 Inquiry by an ambulance service, along with Richard Booth KC, Shahram Sharghy, Darragh Coffey and Lance Baynham.
+- The Covid-19 Inquiry (2023-2024): Instructed in the Covid-19 Inquiry by an ambulance service, in a 1COR team led by Richard Booth KC and alongside Shahram Sharghy, Darragh Coffey and Lance Baynham.

 Nicholas has a busy data protection practice, and is regularly instructed to advise and draft in respect of claims arising out of the GDPR and misuse of private information.